 Trivia and History

-The Cornish Kitchen, which was a café, closed in March 2020.
+In March 2020, the Cornish Kitchen restaurant closed.
 Cornwall's only Greggs store replaced it in October 2020.

-A Costa Drive Thru was added at the back of the services here in August 2020.
+In August 2020, a Costa Drive Thru was added at the back of the services adjacent to the HGV parking area.

 |Penlan (11 miles)||Services on the A30||Penhale (7 miles)|